Learn how to smoke it for delectable poultry that no one will be able to resist.

 Traeger Cherry Hardwood Pellets, All-Natural

 Traeger wood pellets are sourced and manufactured in the United States.
-Made entirely of natural hardwood, you receive all of the wood you need without the use of fillers or binding chemicals.
+Made entirely of natural hardwood, you receive all the wood you need without using fillers or binding chemicals.

-These pellets burn slowly, allowing your turkey to absorb all of the delectable scents they provide.
+These pellets burn slowly, allowing your turkey to absorb all the delectable scents they provide.

-Traeger cherry pellets are slightly more expensive than comparable pellets, so if you have a limited budget, you should consider some of the other options on this list.
+Traeger cherry pellets are slightly more expensive than comparable pellets, so if you have a limited budget, you should consider some other options on this list.

 Pros: Made in the United States, made from all-natural wood, no fillers, no binders, slow burn